Step 10 - More Preparation

 - Accommodation - Make sure you have organised your accommodation prior to leaving your home country.
 It is a good idea to have the address of where you are staying written down and easily accessible when you arrive.

-- Clothing – It can be quite warm in the summer and cool during winter months.
+- Clothing – It can be quite warm in the summer and cool to cold during winter months.
 Make sure you pack enough clothes to ensure you are comfortable whatever the weather may be.

 - Customs - It is a good idea to check the Department of Immigration and Boarder Protection website to see what you can and cannot bring into the country. http://www.customs.gov.au/site/page4351.asp

-Moodle is the learning management system used at Avondale College to provide students with access to key online learning resources and activities.
-While these online learning activities and resources are the main focus for off-campus students, on-campus students also participate in many online tasks to supplement their face-to-face lectures, tutorials and other practical classes.
-Active participation and interaction in online course components is essential and beneficial for all students as many key resources and instructions are only available in Moodle.
-Students are encouraged to orientate themselves with the Moodle presence for all units taken early in each semester.
-Look for the link to Moodle in the top menu bar on the Avondale College website.
+Moodle is the learning management system used at Avondale to provide students with access to key online learning resources and activities.
+You MUST log into Moodle to obtain the Unit Outline for each unit in which you are enrolled.
+Unit Outlines are normally available in Moodle from 2 weeks prior the commencement of the unit.
+Active participation and interaction in online components of units is essential for all students as many key resources and instructions are only available in Moodle.
+Students are encouraged to orientate themselves with the Moodle presence for all units in which they are enrolled early in each semester/teaching period.
 Contact your lecturer or IT services if you have difficulties accessing Moodle.

-Turnitin submission links added to Moodle allow both students and lecturers to assess the originality of academic assignments.
-A Turnitin similarity report provides feedback to students by indicating how much unoriginal content is present in a submission by comparing it with internet pages, other student submissions and academic articles.
-To avoid plagiarism, it is essential that students understand how to identify credible sources, paraphrase correctly and cite the ideas of others using required referencing styles.
+Turnitin is a web-based tool through which assignments can be submitted to allow a text-matching service.It links added to Moodle to allow both students and lecturers to assess the originality of academic assignments.
+A Turnitin similarity report provides feedback to students by indicating how much unoriginal content is present in a submission by comparing it with internet pages, other student submissions and academic articles and assists to avoid plagiarism

 A range of information skills tutorials are available online and from the Avondale College Library web site.